idbaruah1993/Udacity-Data-Science-Nanodegree-Write-a-Data-Science-Blog-Post/README.md

 The analysis is based on the following files:

 1. Airbnb_Analyis_v1.ipynb: This is the iPython notebook with the results, graphs and calculations
-2. listings.csv: A csv file with data for listings
+2. listings.csv: A csv file with data for listings.
-3. calendar_data.csv:A csv file with data on dates available for listings and prices
+3. calendar_data.csv:A csv file with data on dates available for listings and prices.It is available in a zip file called 'calendar.zip' in this github respository.
+Kindly unzip the file to access the csv file from the repository.
-4. reviews.csv: A csv file with data on reviews for listings
+4. reviews.csv: A csv file with data on reviews for listings.It is available in a zip file called 'reviews.zip' in this github respository.
+Kindly unzip the file to access the csv file from the repository.

 # 4. Results